Google Business Profile For Therapists

 A small, stale review profile.

-Three reviews from four years ago, with no active system to generate new ones.
+Three reviews from four years ago, with no system in place around the ones that arrive.

-Each gap is a place where competitors who often have weaker clinical training or less experience are winning clients.
+Each gap is a place where a competitor, often with weaker clinical training and less experience, is winning the clients your practice was built for.

 What The System Covers